lsst-dm/dmtn-012/index.rst

 Alternately, a simple blackbody radiation spectrum (with the bandpass) can be used.

 Each star is randomly placed within a simulated volume of observable space (a 1000ly cone) from which pixel coordinates and attenuation from distance are calculated, though no attempt is made to simulate realistic clustering.
-All of the random distributions, including stellar properties and coordinates, can be initialized from a user-supplied random number generator seed value, which allows for repeated simulations of the same patch of sky under different conditions.
+All of the random distributions, including stellar properties and coordinates, can be initialized from a user-supplied random number generator seed value, which allows for repeated simulations of the same patch of sky in different wavelength bands or to reproduce previous results.
 Simulated catalogs may also be returned and saved, so they may be modified by external tools if desired, and those saved catalogs may be supplied in place of generating a new random catalog from a seed.